 Two different artworks were made in 1971 for the single 'Brown Sugar' [P-1043S] in fold-out sleeves, including an exclusive 'red hammock' cover [the European white 'pants' design is rarer in Japan though].

-'Wild Horses' [P-1062S], coupled with 'Sway' as in the US, also came out with two different covers: the 'horses' sleeve [also used in Mexico] is not common, but its 'on stage' version with a picture from the 'Gimme Shelter' movie in the red tones is a major Japanese rarity.
+the 'horses' sleeve [also used in Mexico] is not really easy to find, but its 'on stage' version promoting the 'Gimme Shelter' movie with its back in Japanese is a major Japanese rarity.

 Three singles were extracted from the 'Exile On Main Street' album and distributed into the thick tongue shaped company sleeve, with yellow inserts inside.